JackLamb99/jdm-culture/README.md

 UI choices were made to enhance usability without distracting from content:

-- Hover Effects: Interactive elements such as buttons, navigation links, and car tiles change shade on hover to give clear feedback.
+- Hover Effects - Interactive elements such as buttons, navigation links, and car tiles change shade on hover to give clear feedback.

     <details><summary>Navbar Hover Effect</summary>